What is the China “Hukou” System

 China’s hukou system was introduced in 1958 as a modern means of population registration.
 It was set up as a part of the economic and social reforms of the initial years of the communist regime.
-In 1985, the hukou system was manifested through the provision of personal identity cards.
+In 1985, the hukou system took a large step in manifesting itself in the fabric of everyday society through the provision of personal identity cards.

 Evolution of the Hukou System

-After 1958, the rural exodus was closely controlled by authorities.
+After 1958, Chinese authorities orchestrated a rural exodus to stimulate that portion of the economy.
 Since the 1980s, however, restrictions on mobility have been largely enforced.
-Currently, individuals who will stay more than three days in a location that is not their residence will need to acquire a temporary residence permit.
+Currently, individuals who plan on staying more than three days in a location outside their city of residence will need to acquire a temporary residence permit.

-Contextually, the People’s Republic of China in its early years was hugely agrarian.
+In it’s early years, the People’s Republic of China was largely agrarian.
 To hasten industrialization, the government emulated the Soviet model of prioritizing heavy industry.
-To be able to finance such an expansion, authorities overpriced industrial goods while in the process underpriced agricultural ones.
+In order to finance such an expansion, authorities overpriced industrial goods simultaneously underpricing agricultural ones.
 Therefore, the two sectors experienced unequal exchange where peasants’ agricultural products were paid less than their market price.

 For the government to sustain such an untypical imbalance, it created a system that will impose restrictions on the free flow of relevant resources, more particularly labor between agriculture and industry in the city and the countryside.
 This resulted in the classification of individuals into either urban or rural residents.
 The state required these two categories of the population to continue residing and working within their geographical locations.

 While traveling was allowed, it was highly controlled and subjected to conditions.
 They will not be able to gain access to education, employment, food services, healthcare and other public services unless they obtain a government-issued urban-to-rural Hukou.
 To analogize, a rural farmer who decides to travel into the city without the necessary Hukou is like an illegal alien in America.